factai/caddy-docker/README.md

 Fork from [abiosoft/caddy-docker](https://github.com/abiosoft/caddy-docker).
 Thanks for the great work :)

-[abiosoft/caddy:builder](https://github.com/abiosoft/caddy-docker/blob/master/BUILDER.md) is used to bild Caddy from binaries.
+[abiosoft/caddy:builder](https://github.com/abiosoft/caddy-docker/blob/master/BUILDER.md) is used to build Caddy from binaries.

 ## Docker Documentation
 For more details please refer to the repository forked from.
 Note that there is no PHP-version and git-plugin implemented in this fork.